Interview Videos: Building Trust and Credibility in the Digital Age

 3. Should I script my answers in an interview video?

-Having a rough describe is helpful, but don’t over-script—natural conversations strike a chord more with audiences.
+Having a rough outline is helpful, but don’t over-script—natural conversations resonate more with audiences.

 4. What’s the biggest mistake people make in interview videos?